Common Eye Diseases: Symptoms, Causes, and Treatments

 1. What Eye Symptoms are Severe?

-Symptoms/signs such as changes in vision, sudden loss of vision and even severe eye pain are considered serious.
+Symptoms such as sudden changes in vision, sudden flashes of light, or new floaters, unexplained loss of vision, and even severe eye pain are considered serious emergencies that require immediate care to prevent permanent blindness.

-Optical Coherence Tomography (OCT) and Anti-VEGF therapy are some of the primary inventions that have become perfect for treating and analysing diabetic retinopathy.
+Yes, advancements like Optical Coherence Tomography (OCT) imaging and Anti-VEGF therapy injections are primary innovations that have revolutionized the ability to stabilize and even improve vision in patients with diabetic retinopathy.

-Yes, they can.
-Parents must look for signs like misaligned eyes, frequent rubbing of the eyes, and squinting in their children.
+Yes, children often suffer from refractive errors or "lazy eye" (amblyopia).
+Parents must look for signs like misaligned eyes, frequent rubbing of the eyes, holding books very close, and squinting.

 Written and Verified by: